The pattern is the same every year.

 We say those words, or some more inclusive form of them, every time we are in church.
 They are so familiar that most of the time we probably don’t even think about what they mean.

-But today we are called upon to do just that – to reflect on what it means to profess belief in the one God who is, as we will hear sung later this morning, “three persons, blessed Trinity.”
+But today we are called upon to do just that – to reflect on what it means to profess belief in the one God who is, as we sing this morning, “three persons, blessed Trinity.”

 The seemingly paradoxical belief that we have one God who is three persons has confounded Chrisitians throughout the ages.
 That may be why a seminary professor once advised us to never preach on the Trinity, even on this Sunday that bears its name.